trbouma/safebox-binaries/README.md

   zap        Zap amount to event or to recipient

 ```
-You can see help for each subcommand, for example for `./safebox deposit --help`
+You can see help for each subcommand, for example for `./safebox info --help`
 ```
-./safebox deposit --help
+./safebox info --help
-Usage: safebox deposit [OPTIONS] AMOUNT

-  deposit funds into wallet via lightning invoice

 Options:
   --help  Show this message and exit.
 ```
-A quick note: The reason you specify `./safebox` is so the shell runs the file in the current directory.
-Otherwise it will try to find it in the path.
-If you are brave you can `sudo mv ./safebox /usr/bin` if you want to run it like an ordinary command without the annoying`./` prefix.

 To see your local default configuration settings, run
 ```